 There are two main connectors as seen in the above photo of the display circuit.
 One goes to the main wiring in the trolley.
 The other connector goes to the speed switch dial.
 There are usually four very small cross screws holding the display circuit in place.
 The procedure is to remove the back of the handle; the T handles have 6 black cross screws along with the handle and two silver cross screws, the Round handles have twelve cross screws once taken out, unplug the two white connectors; main wire and speed switch, then unscrew the four cross screws and remove the circuit board.

 Speed control numbers jumping missing not going up and down properly.
 There is no basic method of testing the LED speed control switch knob.
 It rotates and is meant to increase the speed numbers smoothly normally from speed 1 slow up to speed 7 fast.
 Depending on the controller of course the old controllers only had speed 1 to 5 a newer upgrade controller available from the store will increase the range to speed 7 without having to change anything else.
-To see more pages on a specific explanation of a speed control switch.
+To see a technical specification and explanation of a speed control switch.

 TESTING THE SPEED CONTROL SWITCH